ganeshkbhat/loadbalancer/nodejs.proposal.md

+## Clustered Threading cluster_threads module like cluster module that supports sharing (or different ports) a port for listening #48350

 ### What is the problem this feature will solve?

 `Clustering of threads`, basically `similar to clustered thread pools with features same as Cluster module`.